Arthur Corbin

 Arthur Linton Corbin (October 17, 1874 – May 1, 1967) was an American lawyer and legal scholar who was a professor at Yale Law School.
-He helped develop the philosophy of law known as legal realism, and wrote one of the most celebrated legal treatises of the 20th century, Corbin on Contracts.
+He contributed to the development of the philosophy of law known as legal realism and wrote one of the most celebrated legal treatises of the 20th century, Corbin on Contracts.

-Early life
+Early life and education

 Corbin was born in Linn County, Kansas, on October 17, 1874.
 He graduated from the University of Kansas in 1894 and briefly taught high school in Augusta, Kansas, and Lawrence, Kansas.
 He earned his law degree from Yale Law School in 1899, graduating magna cum laude.
 Following graduation from Yale, he practiced law in Cripple Creek, Colorado.
 Corbin returned to Yale Law School in 1903 to serve as an instructor in contract law.

 Career at Yale

 Corbin became a full professor at Yale Law School in 1909, a position he would hold until his retirement from teaching in 1943.
 During his time at Yale, he was strongly influential in turning the law school into the center of legal scholarship it is known for today.
-He convinced the administration to hire more full-time professors and enact more selective admission criteria, and helped to implement and popularize the casebook method of legal study created by Christopher Columbus Langdell at Harvard Law School.
+He convinced the administration to hire more full-time professors and adopt more selective admission criteria, and he helped to implement and popularize the casebook method of legal study created by Christopher Columbus Langdell at Harvard Law School.

 He was a founder of the American Law Institute and the first reporter of the Restatement (Second) of Contracts.